Asaafa Ghana with schoolchildren

 “Most organizations ask you to pay large amounts of money to volunteer here in Africa which you don’t see personally where it goes.
 Also when you finally finish your experience you feel like you really haven’t made a difference!”
 Brandon explains.

-“Therefore our aim was to make it as cheap as possible while allowing all the money paid from the volunteer to be spent by them in their choosen project.
+“Therefore our aim was to make it as cheap as possible while allowing all the money paid from the volunteer to be spent by them in their chosen project.
 100% donation right to the source!”

-The One Love Foundation has three main projects; building a health clinic, educating the current teachers in the village to further help the children learn, and the eradication of poverty by helping the widowed women of the village and by buying fishing boats.
+The One Love Foundation has three main projects; building a health clinic, educating the current teachers in the village to further help the children learn, and eradication of poverty by helping the widowed women of the village and by buying fishing boats.

 Education and Health Care

 Right now, their biggest concern is in the fields of medicine and education.
-“Instead of building new schools we are focusing on helping existing government schools.”
-Brandon stated.
-“In the rural areas these schools are forgotten and traditionally are the last to receive help from the government.”
+“Instead of building new schools we are focusing on helping existing government schools,” Brandon stated.
+“In the rural areas, these schools are forgotten and traditionally are the last to receive help from the government.”